tjhickey724/compiler_design/notes/optimization/dynamic_programming.md

 and no stores.

 What are the expressions (i.e. parse trees) that can be evaluated with r registers and no stores??
-For r = 0,1 there are no such expressions as we assume the leaves are distinct an instructions take 2 registers.
+* For r = 0,1 there are no such expressions as we assume the leaves are distinct and instructions take 2 registers.
-For r=2, some examples are (a+b) or (a*(b-c)) ...
+* For r=2, some examples are (a+b) or (a*(b-c)) ...
-What are some examples for r=3,4, ...
+* What are some examples for r=3,4, ...

-So the Dynamic Programming model calculates several costs for each node E = A op B Calculate $c_0(E)$ by
+So the Dynamic Programming model calculates several costs for each node E = A op B.
+* for any node in the parse tree we can decide to evaluate it first with all registers and store the result in memory
+* if we evaluated enough of the subtrees and stored their values in memory, then we can evaluate the remaining expression with r registers and no stores.

+We can implement a heuristic model using this approach and Ershov numbers:
+* find the Ershov numbers of all nodes in the tree, then evaluate the leftmost one which can be evaluated with "r" registers into memory and repeat

+Try this with $(a*b+c*d)*(x*y+u*v) + (g*h+i*j)*(m*n+p*q)$
+* draw the tree
+* find the Ershov numbers
+* find an evaluation with 3 registers

+This won't necessarily be optimal though because you would like to minimize the Loads and Stores, but we can use dynamic programming to get a provably optimal evaluation, with our assumptions about execution time for the basic instructions.

+Calculate $c_0(E)$ by
 1. evaluating A with r registers and B with r-1 then do one operation and store the result in memory
    $c_r(A) + c_{r-1}(B) + c(Op) + c(ST)$